-According to OSHA, the employer is responsible for making sure they have the current and compliant SDSs for their employees.
+According to OSHA, the employer is responsible for making sure they have the current and correct SDSs for their employees.

 It’s been over two years since the requirement for everyone to have GHS SDSs passed in June 2016.
-And while suppliers are required to provide an SDS upon request, you need to make sure it’s GHS-compliant.
-If it’s not, you need to document your due diligence and get a compliant SDS from them.
+And while suppliers are required to provide an SDS upon request, you need to make sure it’s in accordance with the GHS.
+If it’s not, you need to document your due diligence and get an updated SDS from them.

 But if you don’t know what one looks like at least at a high level, you won’t know when to push back on the supplier – or when to change suppliers – and you’ll be the one who will be fined.

-Here is a quick-hit checklist of what to look for to ensure compliance.
-It is important to note, however, that while the answer to all these may be ‘yes’ – and that does mean there’s a good chance they’re compliant – there are caveats to a few that require a little more attention.
+Here is a quick-hit checklist of what to look for to ensure the SDSs you receive are in accordance with the GHS.
+It is important to note, however, that while the answer to all these may be ‘yes’ there are caveats to a few that require a little more attention.

-- Safety Data Sheets: If it says MSDS, it’s definitely not compliant.
-But even if it says SDS, it still may not be compliant.
-You still need to check off the remainder of this list to be absolutely sure.
+- Safety Data Sheets: If it says MSDS, it’s definitely not up to date in accordance with the GHS.
+But even if it says SDS, you still need to check off the remainder of this list to be absolutely sure.

 - June 15, 2016: While the date of preparation end users needed to comply by was June 2016, manufacturers had to comply by June 2015, and suppliers by December 2015.
-Anything before those dates is likely not compliant.
+Anything before those dates is likely not in accordance with the GHS.
 And a good rule of thumbs is to review SDSs more than two years old regardless.

 - 16 sections: The old OSHA format was eight sections.
-Compliance requires 16 sections in a very particular order.
+The 2012 OSHA Hazard Communication Standard requires new SDSs to be in a uniform 16 section format.
 This is critical, especially in sections 2 and 3.